Abe404/dicom_mask/README.md

 mask = struct_to_mask(dicom_dir, dicom_files, struct_name)
 ```

 ## Citation

 If you find this module useful in your research, please cite the following paper:

-"Gating has a negligible impact on delivered dose in 20 patients treated with MRI-guided online adaptive radiotherapy for prostate cancer"
+"Gating has a negligible impact on the dose delivered to 20 prostate cancer patients treated with MRI-guided online adaptive radiotherapy"

 Where it is described and for which it was initially developed.